 Three (3) grand prize winners will be selected by a panel at FranklinCovey Education using a judging rubric with three criteria: 1) message 2) tone and 3) quality of video (environment).
-Three (3) secondary winners will be selected via popular vote!
-Students and friends and family of students are encouraged to share videos on social media to raise awareness of the entry.
+Three (3) secondary winners will also be selected via popular vote!
+Students,friends, and family of contestants are encouraged to share the videos on social media to raise awareness of the entry.
 Votes are limited to once per person for the duration of the contest and will be registered to an email address.

 Friendly Reminder: Be sure we can clearly see you and hear you in the video!

 Winners will be selected in the following groups:

 • Ages 5-10: One (1) grand prize winner will receive a $1,000 USD leadership grant.

 • Ages 11-15: One (1) grand prize winner will receive a $1,000 USD leadership grant.

 • Ages 16-19: One (1) grand prize winner will receive a $1,000 USD leadership grant.